Luxury Vinyl Tile Fitters in Essex

 Beautiful Floors that you’ll love for a lifetime.

-Lee Chapel Floors work closely with leading vinyl & LVT manufacturers to ensure comfort, quality and durability in every flooring installation.
-There are hundreds of modern and traditional designs of vinyl to choose from, with different wood types and shades to give an incredibly realistic feel and appearance.
-Vinyl is a cost effective and hard wearing product, that works perfectly over underfloor heating, and is also a great insulator for both heat and sound.
+Lee Chapel Floors work closely with leading luxury vinyl tile manufacturers to ensure comfort, quality and durability in every flooring installation.
+There are hundreds of modern and traditional designs of LVT to choose from, with different wood types and shades to give an incredibly realistic feel and appearance.
+Luxury Vinyl Tile is a cost effective and hard wearing product, that works perfectly over underfloor heating, and is also a great insulator for both heat and sound.

-Vinyl & LVT are suitable for all rooms types in the home, including bathrooms and wet rooms, kitchens, and the realistic, homely design styles make it a great choice for general living and lounging areas too.
+LVT is suitable for all rooms types in the home, including bathrooms and wet rooms, kitchens, and the realistic, homely design styles make it a great choice for general living and lounging areas too.

 Click the logos below to browse our partner brochures for inspiration and ideas, and feel free to give us a call for any further information.